turrilld/student-webdev-labs/reflection.md

 - Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

-  I was able to complete most of them on my own, but my code was ugly and had uncessary parts.
+  I was able to complete most of them on my own, but my code was ugly and had unnecessary parts.
 I would not have considered it a correct answer compared to the solution.

 - How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?